sinclairzx81/typebox/readme.md

 ## Conditional Types

 Use the `Conditional` module to create [Conditional Mapped Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
-This module implements TypeScript's structural equivalence checks for TypeBox types to enable them to be composed similar way to TypeScript's `extends` syntax.
-This module also provides the additional `Extract<...>` and `Exclude<...>` utility types which are implemented via conditional mapping in TypeScript.
+This module implements TypeScript type equivalence checks for TypeBox types to enable them to be mapped in a similar way to TypeScript's `extends` syntax.
+This module also provides the additional [Extract](https://www.typescriptlang.org/docs/handbook/utility-types.html#extracttype-union) and [Exclude](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers) which are expressed as conditional types in TypeScript.
 The `Conditional` module is provided as an optional import.

 ```typescript
 import { Conditional } from '@sinclair/typebox/conditional'